Note for 2021-2022

 The Linguistics Program is offering six $500 merit based education abroad scholarships per academic year (two in each semester) to qualifying Linguistics majors.
 Recipient must have at least a 3.0 overall GPA and a 3.25 GPA in Linguistics.
 Non-SUNY programs may also be eligible.
 For more information and to apply, visit the Scholarships web page of the Linguistics department web site.

-For more information regarding Binghamton based scholarships, and national and external scholarships, please visit the tabs at the left or on the scholarships landing page.
+For more information regarding Binghamton based scholarships and national and external scholarships, please visit the menu at the left or the "Scholarships and Financial Aid" landing page.